mariahrucker/Tic-Tac-Toe/README.md

 To use this implementation of Tic Tac Toe, simply clone the repository and import the functions into your Python environment.

+# Features Development

+The game could be further developed by adding features such as:

+1. An option to adjust the difficulty of the AI (e.g. beginner, intermediate, and expert levels)

+2. A graphical user interface (GUI) to make the game more interactive

+3. An option to play against another human player over a network

+4. An option to save and load games

+5. Keep track of wins and losses for players

 ## License

 Implementation of Tic Tac Toe is licensed under the MIT License.
 See the LICENSE file for more information.